mnemnion/JLpeg.jl/Plans.md

          want a full rule).
   - [ ]  `(a / b / c)* -> (a* / b* / c*)*` should give better performance on common patterns
-         like whitespace, where the {\t\n } is very frequent and the comment part is not, lets use use ISpan for a leading set.
+         like whitespace, where the {\t\n } is very frequent and the comment part is not, lets us use ISpan for a leading set.
+Note: there's some bytecode trickery needed here to make sure it doesn't infinite loop.
   - [ ]  Follow sets for TestSet and Span.
 These have the additional advantage that they can jump immediately if they fail (for TestSet) or recurse to the start instruction after a match (for a SpanSet).